Two percent limit on STAR savings increases

-Beginning with 2011-12 school tax bills, the savings resulting from the Basic or Enhanced STAR exemptions are limited to a 2% increase over the prior year.
+The savings resulting from the Basic or Enhanced STAR benefits are limited to a 2% increase over the prior year.

 The maximum STAR savings for each school district is calculated by the Office of Real Property Tax Services (ORPTS) and available online.